kshulgina/codetta/README.md

 By default, Codetta will use the Pfam database.
 You can download a version of Pfam 35.0 specially built for Codetta from our website.
-From the `codetta` directory, use this command to download and uncompress it (note: this will take about 3 Gb of disk space)
+From the `codetta` directory, use these commands to download and uncompress it (note: this will take about 3 Gb of disk space)

 	cd resources/